bradyhouse/house/fiddles/aws/apps/apps-exam-tips.md

 Apps Exam Tips
 ======

-10 minute lecture summarizing what you need to know about App service for the exam.
+10 minute lecture summarizing what you need to know about SNS, SQS, SWF, API Gateway, and Kinesis for the exam.